Supervisors

 Supervisor Responsibilities

-NINE DTP supervisors are required to meet a number of responsibilities:
+NINE DTP supervisors have a number of responsibilities:

 • to assist applicants with the application process and to complete the nomination form for the Studentship Competition.